BSI-Bund/secvisogram/README.md

       v14.15.4
       6.14.10

+Check out the repository and change into you working copy.

+    git clone git@gitlab-ext.exxcellent.de:bsi/secvisogram.git
+    cd secvisogram

 This repository includes git submodules for vendor modules like Ace.
-Make sure to initialise and check them out before interactive with the repository.
+Make sure to initialize and check them out before interactive with the repository.

     git submodule update --init --recursive